SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 Now that we've created our _RideAverageUpdate_ event and defined it's payload we need to update the _RideDropoffProcessor_ to publish it.

 To do this follow these steps:
-1. Right click on the _RideDropoffProcessor_ and choose _Edit_.
+1. Right click on the _RideDropoffProcessor_ and choose _Manage Events_
-1. Click _Manage_, search for "RideAverageUdpdate" and click "Pub" next to it since the _RideDropoffProcessor_ needs to publish these events.
+1. Search for "RideAverageUpdate" and click "Pub" next to it since the _RideDropoffProcessor_ needs to publish these events.
 1. Click _Save_

 ✅ The _RideDropoffProcessor_ is now complete and you should see it both consuming and publishing events!